The first time I travelled from Delhi to Chitkul it was 4 years ago. I was on a 9-day solo Delhi to Spiti Valley motorbike trip.

-If you are driving, I suggest you bifurcated and take Chail to Shimla route during your journey.
-This is a comparatively more scenic route than the one that bypasses Chail and takes you straight from Delhi to Shimla and further (sing the national highways).
+If you are driving from Delhi to Chitkul, I suggest you bifurcate and take Chail to the Shimla route.
+This is a more scenic route than the one that Google suggests — from Delhi to Shimla to Chitkul.

 Delhi to Chitkul

 Chitkul is a kind of place where you can spend a week and still not get bored.
-There are temples to visit, treks to explore, local people to click portraits of… in short, something for everyone.
+There are temples to visit, treks to explore, local people to chat with… in short, something for everyone.

 But I understand that not everyone is lucky to spend a week.
-Most people in Delhi are busy and have only a weekend to spare, hence a 3-day itinerary.
+Most people in Delhi are busy and have only a weekend to spare, hence I am writing a 3-day itinerary.

 And in short, here’s how it’s going to look…